jameshfisher/jameshfisher.com/_posts/2014-08-13-documentation-black-holes.md

   - programming
   - documentation
 taggedAt: '2024-03-26'
+summary: >-
+  Documentation often ends up in black holes - internal documents, issue trackers, test cases, conversations, commit messages, and wikis - where it goes unread.
+Focus on writing documentation that people will actually read, like product names, homepages, and inline help.
 ---

 Nearly all the software I’ve ever contributed to has crappy or non-existent documentation.